Going Beyond the Checklist: SAI360’s Holistic Approach to Cyber Risk Compliance Management

 2025: The Year Companies Rethink DEI Initiatives?

 Growing cultural and political scrutiny has positioned Diversity, Equity, and Inclusion (DEI) initiatives as a complex issue for corporations navigating both mixed public opinion and legal risks.
 What’s happening now?
-While some well-known companies are scaling back their DEI programs, others are shifting focus or refining efforts to align with legal and cultural changes.
-These changes reflect a broader corporate reassessment of various programs’ impacts ...
+While some well-known companies are scaling back their DEI programs in 2025, others are shifting focus or refining efforts to align with legal and cultural changes.
+These changes reflect a broader corporate reassessment of various ...

 New Year, New Conflicts of Interest Strategy: January Compliance Checklist